-While door casings add architectural interest, StyleBluePrint.com warns, “balance is essential for aesthetic success.”
-In other words, it’s important to choose door casings that closely match or complement your existing base moulding, window casings, crown moulding, etc. Unless you are planning to change all of the trim throughout a particular room, it’s best to take design cues from what you already have.
+Unless you are building a brand new home, your current structure likely already has some moulding and a particular style.
+In other words, it’s essential to choose door casings that closely match or complement your existing base moulding, window casings, crown moulding, etc. Unless you plan to change all of the trim throughout a particular room, it’s best to take design cues from what you already have.

-For example, if your baseboards and window trim are flat and mitered, your door casings should follow suit.
-Also be sure to match the thickness of the case moulding you’re considering to the casing around windows or other doors in the room.
+For example, if your baseboards and window trim is flat and mitered, your door casings should follow suit.
+Also, be sure to match the thickness of the case moulding you’re considering to the casing around windows or other doors in the room.

 Consider the Style of Your Home

 Some architectural styles create an air of formality that calls for more intricately designed trim options.
 Victorian homes, for example, are renowned for their intricate woodwork, soaring ceilings, and elegant crown moulding.
-Ranch-style homes, on the other hand, tend to be much less formal, making use of simple trim lines that create a casual look and feel.
-Let the style of your home on the outside dictate trim options on the inside to create a cohesive look.
+On the other hand, Ranch-style homes tend to be much less formal, using simple trim lines that create a casual look and feel.
+Let the external style of your home dictate trim options on the inside to create a cohesive look.

 Don’t Be Afraid to Add Your Own Style

 If you intend to replace all of the moulding in a particular room or throughout the entire home, feel free to get creative with your moulding choices.
 Make notes on styles you like and bring home samples to get a sense of how they might work in your space.